-- Students are required to abide by attendance policies to achieve Satisfactory Academic Progress.

-- The following grades will lower the percentage of courses successfully completed because of their inclusion in courses attempted:

-- ❖ F or Failing (D in the MBA Program)

-- ❖ NP or No Pass

-- I or Incomplete

-- W or Withdrawal

-- Course repetitions will be counted twice in the percentage of courses attempted, but will only be applied once toward the number of courses completed. - Courses that have been audited or transferred from another institution do not impact SAP.
-Transfer credits and audited courses are not calculated into the GPA for purposes of SAP.
+- Students are required to abide by attendance policies to achieve Satisfactory Academic Progress. - The following grades will lower the percentage of courses successfully completed because of their inclusion in courses attempted: - ❖ F or Failing (D in the MBA Program) - ❖ NP or No Pass - I or Incomplete - ❖ W or Withdrawal - Course repetitions will be counted twice in the percentage of courses attempted, but will only be applied once toward the number of courses completed. - Courses that have been audited or transferred from another institution are not calculated into the GPA for purposes of SAP.